 In this case, the scaffolding does not usually “injure” the building, or whatever else it might be latched onto.
 It might leave some minor “scars” where support brackets are fastened to walls, but that can hardly be considered “injury.”
 Hence it is for these reasons that the scaffolding becomes parasitic only in part.

 In the case of the podium, the inserted structures find their influence from this idea of parasitism, but do not necessarily act as parasites, since they become permanent structures within the podium.
-The temporary market activities held within do not “injure” the podium, although they might benefit from the podium, which brings about many more customers.
+The temporary market activities held within do not “injure” the podium, although they might benefit from the podium, which brings about thousands more customers.

 The bamboo scaffolding can be seen as a container of sorts in many instances.
 For new buildings, the scaffolding is erected along with the building; constantly hiding what goes on inside.
 When the building is complete, the scaffolding is disassembled, and the building becomes visible for the first time to the general public.
 The scaffolding could be thought of as a sort of cocoon, within which the building grows and transforms before emerging as a finished product.
 The same might apply in repair or maintenance situations, where a broken down sign is enveloped in scaffolding, and emerges new once again.